 A motion graphic usually denotes a video with animation and a voiceover and/or accompanying captions, although it can also refer to smaller-scale content like that Casper animated GIF from earlier.

-Google Chrome’s official YouTube page includes a substantial library of motion graphics for explaining often complex, technically dense topics such as password management and the creation of administrator roles.
+Google Chrome’s official YouTube page includes a substantial library of motion graphics for often explaining complex, technically dense topics such as password management and the creation of administrator roles.
 Here’s one of their password management examples:

-3. Marketing graphic design
+3. Marketing Graphic Design

 Infographics, slide decks, banners, brochures and ads all fit into this broad category, which includes any form of graphic design used within promotional and branding efforts.
 These assets are ideal for distribution through multiple channels, from email campaigns to blog posts.

-This infographic from Dropbox Business is typical of the format, and an example of overall good graphic design.
+This infographic from Dropbox Business is typical of the format and an example of overall good graphic design.
 It includes:

 - Concise bullet points.